djgrasss/zmeventserverDomoticz/README.md

 ## What is diffrent?
 With this fork, you can activate a virtual device in Domoticz by an alarm in Zoneminder, such as a motion detector.
 Currently, only activation a virtual device is supported by an alert in Zoneminder.
 This has the consequence that the motion detector always remains "ON" in Domoticz.
-Add a "Off Delay" in Domoticz device settings is a possible workaround. zmeventserverDomoticz will send a MQTT message with topic "domoticz/in".
+Add a "Off Delay" in Domoticz device settings is a possible workaround.
+The Lua script will handle this for you and turns the Motion Sensor on for 30 sec. zmeventserverDomoticz will send a MQTT message with topic "domoticz/in".

 ## How to configure?